biyadav/summary/java/ConcurrencyNotes.md

 <h5>The Callable Interface</h5>
 Callable interface is an improved version of Runnable.
-It represents a task that returns a result and may throw an exception.
+Callable is a functional interface introduced in Java 5 that represents a task capable of returning a result and throwing checked exceptions.
 ```
+When to Use:
+	• You need a task to return a result.
+	• The task might throw a checked exception.
+	• You're working with ExecutorService methods like submit(Callable<T>).
+Key Method:
+	• public abstract V call() throws Exception: The method to define the task logic and return a result.

 public class DataReader implements Callable {
     @Override
     public String call() throws Exception {